cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 })
 ```

- When 'Scorch Height Module' is linked to the 'Surface Fire Module', then a lot more inputs are required to determine fireline intensity.
+ But when 'Scorch Height Module' is linked to the 'Surface Fire Module', we see that a lot more inputs are required to determine the required fireline intensity variable.

 ---